Map Compiler

 Detail faces Calculate none or all detail faces.
 Auto renders only the visible detail faces.

-Tessellate Shaded Divide shaded textures every N texels.
-The lower the value, the better are the dynamic light.
-Higher values are for high FPS.
+Tessellate shaded Divide shaded surfaces every N texture pixels.
+Lower values increase the quality of dynamic lights.
+Higher values increase the frame rate and reduce the memory requirement by the compiler.
 By default, shaded surfaces are tessellated when they span more than 240 texture pixels, and flat and turbulent faces are not tessellated at all.
 Reducing the tessellation size increases the number of polygons, but also increases the dynamic light resolution especially for spotlights.

-Lightmap Ambient Set the lightmap ambiance, lower values give a better shadow gradient.
+Lightmap ambient Set the lightmap ambiance, lower values give a better shadow gradient.

-Lightmap Gamma Gamma value for static shadows.
+Lightmap gamma Gamma value for static shadows.
 Higher values increase the brightness of shadows.

-Light Scale Scales the brightness of light sources (0.0..3.0)
+Light scale Scales the brightness of light sources (0.0..3.0)

 Close when done Closes silently without requiring the Ok button to be clicked.